appsody/stacks/README.md

      * pyyaml
        * YAML parser and emitter for python (pip3 install pyyaml)

-   There are several environment variable that needs to be setup.
+   There are several environment variables that need to be setup.
 These are required in order to correctly build the collections.
    ```bash
    # Organization for images
    export IMAGE_REGISTRY_ORG=kabanero